nimrodpar/PartyBot/README.md

 # PartyBot
-A Slack bot for submitting leads.
-See [blog post](https://TODO) for details
+A Slack bot for submitting leads to HR in your company.
+See [blog post](https://medium.com/cyesec/creating-a-python-slack-bot-the-monkey-guide-9663d41580fa) for details.

 ## Install